 SR-22 Insurance Requirement for DUI Suspects

 DUI suspects are required to secure SR-22 insurance proof even if they are ultimately found not guilty (criminally) or convicted of a lesser offense.
 Thus, the only way a DUI suspect can completely avoid the SR-22 requirement is if they are successful in both the administrative and criminal proceedings.
 The individual is required to maintain the SR-22 proof on file for three years after the date of reinstatement.
 If the client allows the proof to lapse, the DMV is mandated to suspend his license, permit or privilege.
-Please note that the foregoing requirement applies to all revocation reinstatements (90 day administrative per se revocation reinstatements, one-year administrative refusal revocation reinstatements as well as criminal-conviction revocation reinstatements.
+Please note that the foregoing requirement applies to all revocation reinstatements (administrative per se revocation reinstatements, administrative refusal revocation reinstatements as well as criminal-conviction revocation reinstatements).
 Naturally, the insurance premiums for drivers that are required to secure SR-22 proof are higher than other drivers.
 Just like ordinary insurance premiums, the premiums for SR-22 drivers will range depending upon a number of variables that are specific to the client (age, marital status, zip code, driving record, etc.).

 It is important that DUI suspects are educated about Nevada law concerning SR-22 insurance.
 In Nevada, the average motorist’s insurance premiums who are required to secure SR-22 proof will increase by $75.00 to $85.00 per month (or $900.00 to $1,000.00 per year).
 The last thing an attorney wants is for a client to first learn of the foregoing consequence from the DMV when they apply for reinstatement.